Create A Bird Feeding Station in 7 Simple Steps! (2021)

 My recommendation is to observe your bird feeding station and see what issues arise.
 Then come back to Bird Watching HQ and find the appropriate solution!

-Step #7: Checklist of feeding station supplies & accessories.
+Step #7: Add helpful supplies & accessories.

 Over time I have accumulated specific supplies that have helped with the maintenance and upkeep of my bird feeding station.